openbaton/docs/docs/tosca-vnfd.md

 ##Inputs Template

-The Inputs Template consists of parameters needed for creating a Virtual Network Function Descriptor that can be added to OpenBaton.
+The Inputs Template consists of parameters needed for creating a Virtual Network Function Descriptor that can be added to Open Baton.
 An example of how the template should look like is shown below.

 ```yaml
 inputs: